-While in our general observation both individual carriers and third-party data providers do take several important steps to assess quality of data, we acknowledge that there is room for improvement in assuring the quality of all the external data being used in risk classification systems, not just to guard against hidden biases but to have greater confidence in all of the information being used.
+While in our general observation, both individual carriers and third-party data providers do take several important steps to assess quality of data, we acknowledge that there is room for improvement in assuring the quality of all the external data being used in risk classification systems-not just to guard against hidden biases, but also to have greater confidence in all of the information being used.

-We would be happy to further discuss this issue with the NAIC.
+We would be happy to further discuss this issue with legislators and regulators.